7 Tips for Your First Visit to the Tulum Ruins

 What to Bring

 Pack light when headed to the Tulum Ruins!
 It’s hot, and you’ll be walking a lot.
 Pack a small lightweight backpack or bag with bottled water and a few snacks if you have kids who will need them.
-If you’re visiting during the summer months or a heat wave, you might also consider a small handheld fan or misting water bottle (fill this with ice water!).
+Or, use a small hands-free cross body bag like the Lole Belt Bag.
+If you’re visiting during the summer months or a heat wave, you might also consider a small handheld fan or misting water bottle (fill it with ice water!).

 Some of the local shops at the base parking lot area offer restaurants, ice cream, and other snacks.